-All applications must be made through the University Graduate School The degree requirements for admission are flexible in order to accommodate students who come to vision science from a variety of backgrounds.
-A bachelor's degree (or equivalent) in science is required, and this should include course work appropriate to the area of vision science in which the student wishes to pursue an advanced degree.
-Detailed admission criteria are listed with the description of the degrees.
+All applications must be made through the University Graduate School The requirements for admission are flexible in order to accommodate students who come to vision science from a variety of backgrounds.
+A bachelor's degree (or equivalent) is required.
+Course work with appropriate laboratories in at least some of the following areas are strongly recommended: optics, computing and engineering, physics, cell & molecular biology, mathematics through differential and integral calculus, statistics, and psychology of sensation and perception.